-One thing The Vryll Society aren’t short of is admirers, Lauded at just about every turn by press and public alike, the release of their debut LP for Deltasonic Records is hotly anticipated thanks to the promise this band have shown through their live sets and recent single releases.
+One thing The Vryll Society isn’t short of is admirers.
+Lauded at just about every turn by press and public alike, the release of their debut LP for Deltasonic Records was hotly anticipated thanks to the promise this band have shown through their live sets and recent single releases.

 Discovered and nurtured by the late and much missed Deltasonic founder Alan Wills, they fitted the type for him perfectly.
 He instantly saw in them similar attributes he’d previously found in the early days of The Coral and The Zutons.
 The confident swagger, the solid union formed by their band-of-brothers gang mentality, their willingness to stand outside the conventional and often stifling jangly Liverpool scene, and the work ethic.
 Always the work ethic.
 Wills instilled in The Vryll Society something which has become over the ensuing years a key element of what they are, what they’ve become, and of the music they produce.
 He gave them belief.
 A belief that hard work and determination will bring them to the place they wanted to reach.